AdaCore/gnatstudio/docs/users_guide/projects.rst

 Only files that have an associated known language are displayed in the :guilabel:`Project` view and available for selection through the :menuselection:`File --> Open From Project` menu.
 Similarly, only these files are shown in the Version Control System interface.
-It's important to properly set up your project to make these files conveniently available in GPS although you can still open any file through the :menuselection:`File --> Open` menu.
+It is important to properly set up your project to make these files conveniently available in GPS although you can still open any file through the :menuselection:`File --> Open` menu.